Modern coastal property management office in Orange County with large windows overlooking the Pacific Ocean, property

 Setting Risk Thresholds

-Most platforms allow operators to customize what risk score triggers automatic approval, manual review, or automatic decline.
-For coastal properties, a three-tier approach is commonly recommended:
+Most platforms let you customize what risk score triggers auto-approval, manual review, or auto-decline.
+For coastal properties, a three-tier setup works:

 • Green (0–30 risk score): Auto-approve.
-These guests have verified identities, strong rental histories, and no behavioral flags.
-They represent a majority of booking requests for well-marketed coastal properties.
+Verified identity, strong rental history, no behavioral flags.
+Most booking requests for well-marketed coastal properties land here.

-• Yellow (31–65 risk score): Manual review required.
-The AI has identified concerns but not deal-breakers.
-An operator or VA reviews the specific flags and makes a judgment call.
-This tier captures a significant portion of requests.
+• Yellow (31–65 risk score): Manual review.
+The AI found concerns but not deal-breakers.
+You or your VA review specific flags and make the call.
+This tier catches a decent chunk of requests.

-• Red (66–100 risk score): Auto-decline or require additional verification (government ID upload, security deposit increase, signed rental agreement).
-These bookings show multiple high-risk indicators and represent a smaller percentage of requests but higher risk concentration.
+• Red (66–100 risk score): Auto-decline or require extra verification (government ID upload, higher security deposit, signed rental agreement).
+Multiple high-risk indicators.
+Smaller percentage of requests but concentrated risk.

-The thresholds should adjust based on property value and seasonality.
-During peak demand periods when properties command premium rates, operators can afford to be more selective, declining yellow-tier bookings that would be acceptable during shoulder season.
+Thresholds should shift with property value and season.
+Peak demand periods when you're getting premium rates?
+You can afford to be selective, declining yellow-tier bookings you'd accept during shoulder season.

 Integration with PM Systems

-The screening platform should feed directly into your property management software to avoid double-entry and ensure every booking is screened.
-The workflow should look like:
+Your screening platform should feed straight into your property management software.
+No double-entry.
+Every booking screened.
+The workflow looks like this:

 1. Guest submits booking request via Airbnb, VRBO, or direct booking engine

-2. Request automatically triggers AI screening (via API integration)
+2. Request auto-triggers AI screening through API integration

-3. Risk score and flags appear in PM system dashboard within 60 seconds
+3. Risk score and flags pop up in PM system dashboard within sixty seconds

-4. Green-tier bookings auto-approve and generate confirmation emails
+4. Green-tier bookings auto-approve and send confirmation emails

-5. Yellow-tier bookings notify operator for manual review
+5. Yellow-tier bookings notify you for manual review

 6. Red-tier bookings trigger automated decline message or verification request